-Hats off to all mothers-to-be undertaking the fast during Ramadan.
+Hats off to all mothers-to-be undertaking Ramadan fasting.

 The ultimate decision whether to fast or not lies between the mother-to-be and her physician.